-By using the transfer punch you can tight the tolerance of an actual hole and, when struck, it suitably transfers the center of that hole to another surface.
+Using the transfer punch, you can tight the tolerance of an actual hole and, when struck, it suitably transfers the center of that hole to another surface.
 This can also be used to fit the drilling and tapping holes in a template to bolt an object to a surface.

 #5 Drive Punch

-And the sides of this punch will taper the face, in some conditions, you have to use a punch with a straight shank.
-A straight shank punch is more likely know as a pin or drift punch.
+And the sides of this punch will taper the face.
+In some conditions, you have to use a punch with a straight shank.
+A straight shank punch is more likely known as a pin or drift punch.

 These types of punches are somewhat different from other punches.
 It is comparatively larger in length.
 Instead of being pointed in shape, these are parallel.
 It is used for tight-fitting pins.

 Pin punches can fully turn the rivets and pins out of a hole until they exit the hole, which cannot be done by the other punches.
 A pin punch has been shown in Figure.